BUILDING ENGLISH VOCABULARY: LATIN AND GREEK ELEMENTS IN ENGLISH

 Study Habits.
 Because this is a class that requires a good deal of memorization, it is imperative that you keep up with assignments.
 Cramming leads directly to failure.
 See me immediately if you are having troubles staying up with the class.
 I am ready and willing to help you, but I can do nothing if you do not come to me first.
-Use your tax dollars wisely and seek my assistance if you think I can help.

 Academic Integrity.
 For matters relating to Academic Integrity (cheating, plagiarism and the unlikeable like), please see Article VI of the Student Code.
 Academic dishonesty in any form will be prosecuted to the fullest extent possible.
 Do your own work.

 Students with ADA-documented physical, sensory, emotional or medical impairments may be eligible for reasonable accommodations.
 Veterans may also be eligible for services.
 All accommodations are coordinated through the Disability Resource Center (DRC) in Room 101 of the University Inn, (435)797-2444 voice, (435)797-0740 TTY, (435)797-2444 VP, or toll free at 1-800-259-2966.
 Please contact the DRC as early in the semester as possible.
 Alternate format materials (Braille, large print or digital) are available with advance notice.